coqide on the command

 mouse button, press the key you want for the new shortcut, and release

-the mouse button afterwards..coqide-gtk2rc
+the mouse button afterwards..coqide-gtk2rc, following the gtk2

 resources syntax